Contents

 Additionality

-The Project Proponent must be able to demonstrate additionality through compliance with Section 2.5.3 of the Isometric Standard.
+The Project Proponent must be able to demonstrate additionality through compliance with the Additionality Section of the Isometric Standard.
 The baseline scenario and counterfactual utilized to assess additionality must be project-specific, and are described in Section 7.2 of this Protocol.

-Additionality determinations should be reviewed and completed every five years (aligned with the Crediting Period), at a minimum, or whenever project operating conditions change significantly, such as the following:
+Additionality determinations should be reviewed and completed every Crediting Period, at a minimum, or whenever project operating conditions change significantly, such as the following:

 - Regulatory requirements or other legal obligations for project implementation change or new requirements are implemented;